 On average, a new baby will cost parents about $10,000 during his or her first year of life.
 And those costs go up significantly if a baby needs equipment for special needs or health care services.
 If you want to find out how much it costs to have a baby, you can discover the true first-year total with this eye-opening calculator.

 Bringing a baby home and getting him or her settled obviously requires you to invest in some new supplies, furniture and equipment.
 Other costs to consider: 1) Childcare for when you’re at work or away for other activities.
 2) A backup plan if you or your childcare provider gets sick.
 3) A backup plan for your backup plan.
 Babies are unpredictable, and planning for the unexpected is crucial.

 Just remember, babies don’t stay babies forever.
 They grow into children who have financial needs as well.
-The cost of raising a child from birth to age 18 for a middle-income, two-parent family averaged $295,500 last year (not including college or any of the extras such as braces, sports uniforms, camp, vacations, etc.).
+The cost of raising a child born in 2013 from birth to age 18 for a middle-income, two-parent family averaged $304,480 (not including college or any of the extras such as braces, sports uniforms, camp, vacations, etc.).
 The cost of raising a child to age 18 has increased 40% over the past decade.
 And don’t forget your own health care costs for prenatal care, delivery and postnatal care.
 Those are big expenses too, even if you have good insurance.